 New Northeastern-Gallup poll finds women more worried about losing jobs to trade and offshoring than artificial intelligence by Khalida Sarwari July 17, 2019 Share Mastodon Facebook LinkedIn Twitter In this May 3, 2018, file photo a worker lifts a lunch bowl off the production line at Spyce, a restaurant which uses a robotic cooking process, in Boston.
 Robots aren’t replacing everyone, but a quarter of U.S. jobs will be severely disrupted as artificial intelligence accelerates the automation of today’s work, according to a new Brookings Institution report published Thursday, Jan.
 24, 2019.
 (AP Photo/Charles Krupa, File) As many as 160 million women around the world could lose their jobs over the next decade because of the impact of automation, and a recent study by the McKinsey Global Institute shows that women will have a harder time adjusting to the automation of jobs and development of artificial intelligence than men.
 Despite this, however, a new Northeastern University-Gallup poll shows that women are more concerned about losing their jobs to trade and as a result of companies moving jobs overseas to cut costs.
 The survey asked both men and women in the U.S., Canada, and the U.K., how worried they are about losing their job in the next 10 years to immigration, artificial intelligence, trade, and the outsourcing of jobs to other countries.
 Sixty-five percent of women indicated that they see offshoring and outsourcing as a major threat to their livelihood, compared to 56 percent of men.
-People want to keep up in the artificial intelligence age.
-They say employers, educators and governments are letting them down. read more Both men and women rated artificial intelligence as a greater threat to their livelihood than immigration.
+Both men and women rated artificial intelligence as a greater threat to their livelihood than immigration.
 Eighty-six percent of men and 89 percent of women described artificial intelligence as a threat to their jobs, while 61 percent of men and 52 percent of women described immigration as a threat.
 An Institute for Women’s Policy Research study shows that more than half of working women today are vulnerable to losing their jobs to advancements in technology, as their jobs will be easier to automate than jobs dominated by men.
 According to the Women’s Policy Research study, Hispanic women—32 percent of whom work in occupations that are at risk of being eliminated—will be most affected.
 That’s because, the study finds, women of color are less likely to have the time and resources to learn new skills.
 Not surprisingly, the survey found that service industry positions that are more likely to be occupied by women, including cashiers, cooks, and retail sales workers, are most at risk of being replaced by artificial intelligence.
 Slightly better-paying jobs—secretaries, office clerks, and tellers—will also be affected as simple computational tasks become increasingly automated.
 What may come as a surprise, as the survey indicated, is that even women in well-paying jobs stand on shakier ground than men in high-paying roles.
 One sector that likely won’t be negatively affected as a result of automation is healthcare, which is projected to grow, and could account for one-quarter of women’s jobs.
 Women are less likely to study science and engineering and therefore learn skills that are essential to succeed in the modern workplace, according to the McKinsey study.
 At the same time, the Women’s Policy Research study shows that knowing digital skills such as user experience design and network security doesn’t yield as big of a pay bump for women as it does for men.
-Are lifelong learning savings accounts the answer to bridging the skills gap in the age of artificial intelligence? read more So what does all this mean for women?
+So what does all this mean for women?
 They will need to be skilled, mobile, and tech-savvy to stay employed in the modern economy.
 For women especially, it has never been more important to embrace lifelong learning throughout their careers.
 Now is the time to bone up on skills required for fields that are projected to grow, such as professional, scientific, and technical services.
 One solution may lie in programs that would make it easier for employees to retrain or learn new skills over the course of their careers.
 As the Northeastern University-Gallup poll shows, U.S. respondents overwhelmingly prefer that employers take on the burden of making lifelong learning more affordable, while in Canada and the U.K., those polled expressed a preference that governments help pay.
 Despite concerns that they are not prepared for the new era and the job losses that will result from automation, the Northeastern University-Gallup poll indicates that most people believe that advancements in machine learning will do more good than harm overall.
 When asked to assess the impact that artificial intelligence “will have on how people work and live in the next 10 years,” large majorities said the consequences will be “very” or “mostly” positive.
 For media inquiries, please contact email@example.com.